Rules and Process for Obtaining and Fighting a VPO

 How Can I Get a Victim Protective Order in Oklahoma?

 Prior to a VPO having any force of law or effect, the Defendant must be served with the VPO.
-In most counties in Oklahoma, the Court Rules requires the sheriff’s office attempt service of process of the VPO on the Defendant.
+In most counties in Oklahoma, the Court Rules require the sheriff’s office to attempt service of process of the VPO on the Defendant.
 However, you can increase the likelihood of the Defendant being served if you have accurate information on his/her address and other contact information.

 What must be served on Defendant to VPO?